jlleongarcia/jlleongarcia/content/blog/dev-flask.md

 ping 188.public.server.IP

-ping wella.jalcocertech.xyz #dns might take a while to propagate ping flask.jalcocertech.xyz #also works if cloudflare proxied
+ping wella.jalcocertech.xyz #dns might take a while to propagate ping flask.jalcocertech.xyz #also works if cloudflare DNS record is proxied (this will hide your server IP)

 ping welladesk.duckdns.org
 ```